Real Betis Vs. FC Barcelona Preview, Odds: Crisis-Hit Barca Must Avoid 2nd Upset Loss In A Row To Stay In Race

 Real Betis, on the other hand, have been given 7/2 odds — meaning a bet of $100 would pay a $350 profit if Real Betis manage the upset.
 Odds of a draw in the match have been set at 3/1.

 In addition to the absence of Suarez up front, Barcelona will need to cope with the suspension of defender Gerard Pique at the back.
-Of course, Betis with just 30 goals in 20 La Liga matches do not pose much threat to score even against a weekend back line.
-At the same time, the Anadlusian team has compiled the fourth-worst defensive record in the Spanish top flight, with 36 goals allowed.
+Of course, Betis — with just 30 goals in 20 La Liga matches — do not pose much threat to score, even against a weakened back line.
+At the same time, the Andalusian team has compiled the fourth-worst defensive record in the Spanish top flight, with 36 goals allowed.

 Griezmann is expected to feature in the Barcelona attack on Sunday, in the match which is scheduled to kick off at 9 p.m. in Seville.
 That start time translates as 3 p.m.
 EST, noon PST, in the United States, where the Qatar-based BeIn Sports cable network will televise the game.